 The reality is that most are still teaching and learning in unidirectional channels, very much in continuity with our hierarchical placement of text over the more sensory mediums.
 Traditionally, text is for the sacraments manipulated by ecclesiastical elites, the graphic narratives on the walls are for the poor, illiterate masses.
 The real questions is whether administrators, teachers, and parents can let go of our premeditated learning objectives and create the space for the larger unpredicted outcomes and validation of diverse mediums of communication?
 The manipulative narratives of the power elites have long ago capitalized on the bridging of text with more sensory mediums, just see any political ad media or Super Bowl commercial for examples.
 Why would we separate our most powerful form of narrative creation from our students language development when most of their symbolic landscape is based on manipulative transmedia narrative?

-see part I and
+see part I and part III

 part IV